 The school building developed into an elegant edifice under the careful supervision of Brother Columban Doheny.
 Its classical architecture merited a befitting name and it was called St. Columba’s, to honour the Irish saint known as the "Dove of the Church".
 In naming their new venture after the Saint, the Christian Brothers hoped the school’s students would imbibe his many virtues and values - firm resolve, perseverance, dedication, commitment, brotherhood, service to others and pride in one’s self.

 St. Columba’s School officially opened on 29th April, 1941 with Brother R E Butler as its first principal.
-The new school grew in stature under a succession of dedicated principals and soon became the most sought after school for boys in Delhi. in July, St. Columba’s was granted affiliation to Cambridge University for the Senior Cambridge examination.
+The new school grew in stature under a succession of dedicated principals and soon became the most sought after school for boys in Delhi.
+In July 1941, St. Columba’s was granted affiliation to Cambridge University for the Senior Cambridge examination.
 The first tour senior students sat for the exam the following December while 8 junior school students took the Junior Cambridge examination.

-It has become tradition of sorts for St. Columba’s students to be winners in every arena-academes, sports or extra-cultural activities.
-The school, which has followed the CBSE syllabus since 1991, regularly produces merit liters and toppers at the all India level.
-This is largely due to the vigorous academic environment, the commitment of the teaching faculty and the brother’s determination to ensure each student receives the attention and care he needs to flourish and bloom.
+It has become tradition of sorts for St. Columba’s students to be winners in every arena-academes, sports or co-cultural activities.
+The school, which has followed the CBSE syllabus since 1991, regularly produces merit IITers and toppers at the all India level.
+This is largely due to the vigorous academic environment, the commitment of the teaching faculty and the Brother’s determination to ensure each student receives the attention and care he needs to flourish and bloom.